Sat. October 11th, 2014 - Save the Date!

 Our 2013 Global Cardboard Challenge had 85,559 participants from 46 countries, and it was a blast!
 Visit www.cardboardchallenge.com to see events from last year, or check our Facebook Yearbook or 2013 Cardboard Challenge Video Winners.
 The 2013 Global Cardboard Challenge was made possible by the support of our wonderful sponsors and partners.
 A special thank you to Mattress Firm, our national ‘Challenge America’ sponsor, and Makedo, our partners in creative play.

 History: Our first Cardboard Challenge took place in the fall of 2012 with 270+ events in 41 countries organized around the world.
 Kids repurposed cardboard into games, toys, robots and spaceships - whatever they could imagine.
 Along the way they learned about teamwork, problem solving, creativity and the value of recycling.
 Some Challenge events also raised money for various non-profits chosen by the kids, raising tens-of-thousands of dollars for good causes, and introducing kids to social entrepreneurship.

-Watch the video that officially launched the Imagination Foundation and Global Cardboard Challenge:
+Watch the Caine's Arcade 2 video that launched our Imagination Foundation and Global Cardboard Challenge: